percyliang/sempre/TUTORIAL.md

 ### Setting up a copy of Freebase

 The best case is someone already installed Freebase for you and handed you a host:port.
-Otherwise, to run your own copy of the Freebase graph (a 2013 snapshot), read on.
+Otherwise, to run your own copy of the entire Freebase graph (a 2013 snapshot), read on.

 Download it (this is really big and takes a LONG time):